afolabiabass/ha-linux-server-config/README.md

 # ha-linux-server-config
 A project for the requirements of Udacity FSND
+The website can be accesses at: [http://ec2-35-178-90-82.eu-west-2.compute.amazonaws.com](amazonaws.com) while at the review stage.

 ### Step A: The Lightsail instance
 #### 1. Create a Lightsail instance in AWS